 Once you have everything out and organized into like items, start thinking about your goals and how you want to use your pantry.

 A pantry with deep shelves makes the most sense to store the ingredients you don’t use often or any overstock towards the back.
 You can do some measurements to get a good idea of the bins you will need to ensure you don’t overspend.
+Make sure to use the full depth of the shelf by putting the larger items at the back and the smaller ones at the front.

 4. Purchase What You’ll Need to Organize the Pantry